 The ESG regulatory landscape is changing rapidly.
-With new groups, policies, and mandates appearing frequently, and more acronyms being added to the list, ESG professionals must learn to stay on top of emerging trends and updates.
+With new groups, policies, and mandates popping up frequently, and more acronyms being added to the ever-growing list, ESG professionals must learn to stay on top of emerging trends and updates.

 Read on to learn about recent updates to the global ESG regulatory landscape and what they mean for corporations, ESG professionals, and investors.

 “Within the global ESG regulatory environment, recent developments are already reshaping strategies,” says Dr. Isabella Bunn, a senior advisor for Oxford Analytica and a research fellow in governance and global ethics.
 Firms and their advisors are closely examining concepts such as materiality, due diligence, and disclosure, and looking at how these concepts will apply across business operations and supply chains.

 In September 2022, the EU Parliament issued new legislation for minimum wage throughout the EU.
 European countries will have two years to adopt the new standards.
 Meanwhile, in October 2022, the Council of the EU approved a new law requiring publicly traded companies to disclose their boards’ gender mix annually.
 By 2026, at least 40 percent of non-executive director roles, or at least 33 percent of director positions must be held by women.

 The Sustainable Finance Disclosure Regulation (SFDR) updated its disclosure requirements in October 2022.
 Now, financial market participants must disclose their exposure to investments in nuclear and gas activities within their portfolios.
 Companies seeking or relying on investment from financial market participants bound by the EU’s SFDR should take these new disclosures into consideration for their own ESG reporting.

 CSRD gets final approval